 § 1.
 The PhD fellow and his/her supervisor authorise the charging of expenditure to the bench fee by approving in writing each original invoice or internal accounting record which they then forward to the competent finance department of the host institution.
 With their signatures they acknowledge the correctness of the charged amount in accordance with these regulations.

 § 2.
-In the case of postdoctoral fellows, it is the fellowship holder him/herself who autonomously decides and signs to confirm the accuracy of the data.
-For this, the following shall be taken into account:
+In the case of postdoctoral fellows and holders of a senior clinical investigator fellowship, it are the fellowship holders who autonomously decide and sign to confirm the accuracy of the data.

-- the bench fee shall not be increased if the actual expenditure exceeds its amount.
-It is therefore in the interest of the research project to manage these funds correctly;
+§ 3.
+The bench fee shall not be increased if the actual expenditure exceeds its amount.
+It is therefore in the interest of the research project to manage these funds correctly.

-- the host institution may only charge costs which were caused by the specific implementation of the project, and insofar as the PhD fellow and his/her supervisor or the postdoctoral fellow agree with the charged amount.
+§ 4.
+The host institution or university hospital may only charge costs which were caused by the specific implementation of the project, and insofar as the PhD fellow and his/her supervisor, the postdoctoral fellow or the holder of a senior clinical investigator fellowship agree with the charged amount.

 § 1.
 The competent administration of the host institution quarterly reports to FWO on the status of the available account balance and the nature of the costs charged to the account.

 § 2.
-The original supporting documents and account statements remain at the host institution for verification by the FWO, the FWO auditor and all bodies authorised to audit the FWO.
+Upon termination of the fellowship, the original supporting documents and account statements remain with the main host institution or university hospital for the retention period for accounting records provided for by law, notably in Article III.86 of the Economic Law Code, for verification by the FWO, the FWO auditor and all bodies authorised to audit the FWO.